-It’s not easy to be a wedding photographer these days, even if you are as talented and experienced as Guy Hearn.
-Money is tight and many couples seek to save money on photographs on their big day.
-The affordability and ease of use of digital cameras has also created legions of ‘all-the-gear-but-no-idea’ would-be snappers.
-As Hearn explains to Mark Williams, in business, value is often more important than price
+It's not easy to be a wedding photographer, even if you're as talented as Guy Hearn.
+Many couples seek to save money on photographs on their big day and the affordability and ease of use of digital cameras has created legions of 'all-the-gear-but-no-idea' snappers.
+As Guy explains to Mark Williams, value is more important than price

 Guy Hearn was born in 1968 in Chiswick, west London.
 "I had a happy childhood and got my first camera at the age of eight, it was a present from my brother.
 Even then I had ambitions to be a film director.
 Dad was a bank manager and mum an artist, but neither was into photography."

 Hearn realised he had an eye for photography while studying film, photography and music at the University of Exeter.
 "I loved the course and got to spend a year in the US in Louisiana studying practical photography ― that's where I really caught the bug."
 Crucially, after graduating, he bought his first professional camera (a Mamiya RB67 medium-format) following his first big commission, from i-D magazine.

 Hard days Knight

 Guy's big professional break came in 1994, when he became assistant to renowned British fashion photographer Nick Knight.
 "I was in the right place at the right time.
 I was working in a bar, met an old friend who was working with Nick's agent and he was looking for a new assistant.
 Three months of unpaid work later, I got the job," Hearn recalls.

 Most assignments were in London and Paris.
 "Nick's exceptionally hardworking and dedicated, so we'd work 12-hour shifts."
 There have been some great parties, surely?
 "My partying was confined to my flat in London on rare days off," Hearn smiles.